How Long Does Dry Ice Last: A Detailed Guide for Safe Handling

 How to Dispose Of Dry Ice

 The second method is to simply throw dry ice into a boiling pot of water.
 This is the quickest (and most entertaining) method of disposing dry ice.
 When the ice hits the boiling water, a lot of white smoke will be released due to sublimation.
-It’s very entertaining to witness the process.
+It's entertaining to witness the process.

 how long does dry ice last in a freezer

-The thing is, though, if you have a lot of dry ice to dispose of, it’s entirely possible for the boiling water to freeze up.
+If you have a lot of dry ice to dispose of, it's entirely possible for the boiling water to freeze up.
 In that case, just boil and add more hot water into the pot.

 You Might Also Like